antonvsdata/ninni/README.md

 ##### Importing data

-When all the files are in the right format, you can import the datasets using a GUI made in Shiny.
+When all the files are in the right format, you can import the datasets via Ninni.
-This complementary app is found in the `import_app` folder and can be started with the command:
-`shiny::runApp("path/to/ninni/import_app")`

 #### 5. Shiny app